 - “Excellent communication skills”

-“Strong work ethic”
+- “Strong work ethic”

-What To Replace Them With?
+What To Replace Clichés With?

-Most of the time the clichés and buzzwords describe traits that are a given.
+Most of the time the clichés and buzzwords describe traits that describe the minimum expected standard.
 Your employer expects you to work hard, turn up on time and not require close supervision.

 If you declare that as your differentiating feature, you might as well add that you “have a pulse”.